dftbplus/develguide/docs/maintainerflow.rst

 After successfully creating the pull request, wait for the friendly conda-forge webservices to comment into your pull request, usually the linter and, if you requested to rerender, also the webservice bot will comment on your pull request.
 Now, you can check the continuous integration runs at Azure pipelines, Travis CI and/or Drone CI.
 For DFTB+ this can take several minutes to build all the possible targets.
-Everything should pass before you finally create the release tag and insert the correct release URL and SHA256 hash Adding the automerge label is also a possibility to let the conda-forge webservice handle the feedstock update for you after the CI is passing.
+Everything should pass before you finally create the release tag and insert the correct release URL and SHA256 hash.
+Adding the automerge label is also a possibility to let the conda-forge webservice handle the feedstock update for you after the CI is passing.
 In case the build fails inspect the logs and open an issue at the upstream repository, than go fix the issue and repeat from the beginning.

-Note, some feedstocks are splitted into several packages, like the Python API of DFTB+ is separated from the main DFTB+ package, in this case you have to update several feedstocks at once.
+Note, some feedstocks are split into several packages, for example the Python API of DFTB+ is separated from the main DFTB+ package, in this case you have to update several feedstocks at once.

 Setting up a local conda-forge toolchain